Spectacular operatic epic

 The charm of this Cinderella is in the transformation: an unloved Cinders is whisked away to a ball, but it’s in a rocking café, not a royal castle, underneath the war-torn streets of a bombed-out London, and it’s a pilot, not a prince, she falls in love with.
 At the ball they dance jazz and jitterbugs as well as waltz, and it’s a fairy godfather in a white silk suit that whisks Cinderella away in a sidecar.
 As Cinderella, Ashley Shaw’s playful pas de deux with a dummy – in place of dancing with her broom in the ballet – is delightful, and her dream, and dummy, blossom into life as Dominic North’s dashing pilot in an inspired act to introduce the prince before the ball.

-The setting for the ball is based on a real-life cabaret bombing during the Blitz Continue reading “Reflection: Matthew Bourne’s Cinderella”
+The setting for the ball is based on a real-life cabaret bombing during the Blitz Continue reading “Review: Matthew Bourne’s Cinderella”

 A celebration of Cilla Black